-In this powerful and insightful talk from Mindvalley A-Fest Montego Bay 2017, Gelong shares explains this exact paradox through science, Buddhist philosophy, and personal experiences.
-At the end, he guides the room through a short compassion-based meditation that will help you expand your awareness.
+In this powerful and insightful talk from Mindvalley A-Fest Montego Bay 2017, Gelong shares explain this exact paradox through science, Buddhist philosophy, and personal experiences.
+In the end, he guides the room through a short compassion-based meditation that will help you expand your awareness.

 The Best Highlights

 - (0:45) — Why it’s impossible to clear your mind during meditation”;